Battle of Baltim: Prelude

 Barkai had two Sa'ar 4-class missile boats, INS Reshef and INS Keshet; two Sa'ar 3-class missile boats, INS Soufa and INS Herev; one Sa'ar 2-class missile boats, INS Eilat (named after the INS Eilat sunk six years earlier); and one missileless Sa'ar 1-class patrol boat, INS Misgav.
 At 23:00, Barkai formed his boats into three pairs, moving in parallel lines across a broad front.
 The northern pair included the Reshef and the Keshet, the central pair the Eilat and the Misgav, and the southern pair the Herev and the Soufa.
 At this point, the Osas did not appear on the radar or the long-range electronic sensors, and it was not clear if they were moving toward the Israeli force.

 Close to midnight, Barkai took the southern pair to shell targets at Damietta on the delta.
-As they prepared to fire, their ESM detected something off Baltim, to the west.
+As they prepared to fire, their radars detected something off Baltim, to the west.
 Barkai ordered the northern pair to disperse long-distance chaff to his north, to see if that would draw fire.
 After a few moments, the chaff cloud was targeted by missiles from the west.
 The Sa'ar boats switched on their electronic defenses and opened full throttle, while Barkai decided not to call for help from the Israeli Air Force.

 Battle

 The Israeli battle line was crescent-shaped, with the northern pair positioned further forward from the rest.
 Two pairs of Osas were moving towards the Israeli force but were still outside the forty-five kilometer range of their Styx missiles.
-The range of the Israelis' Gabriel missiles was twenty-five kilometers, forming a 20 km gap the Israelis hoped to bridge unharmed using their Electronic Warfare equipment which offered the Styx missiles more targets than were available.
+The range of the Israelis' Gabriel missiles was twenty-five kilometers, forming a 20 km gap the Israelis hoped to bridge unharmed using their electronic warfare equipment which offered the Styx missiles more targets than were available.
 At 00:15, Israeli sensors detected an Egyptian missile launch at a range of 48 km.
 After two minutes, these missiles exploded harmlessly in the sea.
 The Egyptians continued their advance and fired three more salvos in the following ten minutes, their fire aimed mostly at the chaff clouds dispersed by the northern Israeli pair.
 After firing their last barrage at a range of thirty kilometers, the Osas made a figure-eight maneuver and began speeding back to Alexandria, with the Sa'ars giving chase.
 Barkai warned his commanders not to fire at any range longer than 17 km.
 His calculations suggested that they could catch the slower Osas before they could reach the port.